dunarel/dunphd-thesis/README.md

 [Chapter3/Supplementary/q_func_java_ba](Chapter3/Supplementary/q_func_java_ba) is an innitial Java implementation of Q-functions without bipartition optimisation.
 [Chapter3/Supplementary/q_func_jruby_ba](Chapter3/Supplementary/q_func_jruby_ba) is a Ruby wrapper of the above implementation, but more importantly was also used to extract Neisseria frpB outer membrane protein loops coordinates.

-Simulations profiling the behaviour of Q-functions under Positive Selection/Lineage Specific Selection and Monophyletic/Polyphyletic conditions were conducted on the Licef Research Centre High Performance Cluster belonging to Université Teluq.
+Simulations profiling the behaviour of Q-functions under Positive Selection/Lineage Specific Selection and Monophyletic/Polyphyletic conditions were conducted on the Licef Research Centre High Performance Cluster belonging to Universite Teluq.

-The project code that was used is located in folowing folder: chap3-qfunc-cluster-simul
+[Chapter3/Supplementary/qfunc-cluster-simul/](Chapter3/Supplementary/qfunc-cluster-simul) is the corresponding cluster project used to conduct those simulations.

+---

 It consists of Ruby scripts running in a master/slave configuration.

 The controling script running on the master node is admin/spadb.rb.